GracesGames/GracesGames.github.io/_posts/2017-07-23-Stratego-Knights-and-Merchants.markdown

 Each game of Stratego starts with the setup phase, where both players place their army on the field.
 When completed, the game starts turn-based until one of the players captures the other player's flag.
 Each turn, the player moves a piece on the board and when the new location contains an enemy piece, a soldier battle starts.
 The general rule is that soldiers with higher numbers beat lower numbers, but there are some special pieces like the bomb which can only be swept by the miner.
-For more information please read the [Stratego Wikipedia][wikipedia-stratego].
+For more information please read the [Stratego Wikipedia][wikipedia-stratego]{:target="_blank"}.

 ##### Technology

-This game was developed in C# using the [XNA framework][wikipedia-xna].
-First a 2D tile engine was developed using a tutorial from [this book][book-xna], which is used to determine the click events and movement of the different soldiers.
+This game was developed in C# using the [XNA framework][wikipedia-xna]{:target="_blank"}.
+First a 2D tile engine was developed using a tutorial from [this book][book-xna]{:target="_blank"}, which is used to determine the click events and movement of the different soldiers.
 The sprites and songs were ripped from the Knights and Merchants CD using third-party tools.

 ##### Status

-The game is not in development anymore even though it has been successfully converted to the [MonoGame framework][monogame] after the XNA framework discontinued.
+The game is not in development anymore even though it has been successfully converted to the [MonoGame framework][monogame]{:target="_blank"} after the XNA framework discontinued.
 It is not available online because copyright laws would be violated, but should be seen as a tribute to the classic Knights and Merchants game.

 ##### Visuals